October 2019 Round-Up

 Spiritual and Social Renewal

 To start off the month of October, we as a family watched General Conference broadcasted by the Church of Jesus Christ of Latter-Day Saints.
 We listened to the encouraging words of our church leadership.
 It is uplifting to listen to the faith-building talks.
-As the president and prophet of our church announced that the April 2020 general conference would be a special conference due to the commencement of the 200th anniversary of the restoration of the gospel, I made the goal to start and finish the scriptural volume, the Book of Mormon: Another Testament of Jesus Christ, before the April 2020 general conference.
+As the president and prophet of our church announced that the April 2020 general conference would be a special conference due to the commencement of the 200th anniversary of the restoration of the gospel, I made the goal to start and finish the scriptural volume, the Book of Mormon: Another Testament of Jesus Christ, by the end of the year 2020, in conjunction with studying it along with the Come Follow Me Program.

 Several days after conference, my husband and I were able to attend our local temple.
 We enjoyed our date night together!